 Well, technically, you can.
 But you’ll probably lose customers and sales opportunities in the process while also missing out on building a brand community and a superior customer experience.
 And it’s not a great way to run a business, wouldn’t you agree?

-It’s why I recommend looking into all the tools that can help and get inspired by successful social media customer service examples provided by other companies – not just in your space.
+It’s why I recommend looking into all the tools that can help and getting inspired by successful social media customer service examples provided by other companies – not just in your space.
 Your team will be happier, your customers will be delighted, and your whole business will be much better off.

 You may also like: